Duplicate Management

 The cost of duplicates

-For individual investors, one successful investment can define an entire career and establish tons of credibility, so it's no surprise investors gravitate toward tools that help give them a competitive edge.
+Investors at venture capital firms are always searching for their next breakout company, one successful investment can transform their firm's reputation and define their entire career, so it's no surprise investors gravitate toward tools that help give them a competitive edge.

 Sample project image